sseosse/Eutilex/README.md

 * #### NGS
 The scripts for analyzing NGS data.
 * #### Running_packages
-The scripts for running packages
+The scripts for running packages.
 * #### Visualization
 The scripts for visualizing data.
 * #### pandas